Dec 21st

 So Yea I have been using blue squids and been doing very well on Snapper and Jacks.
 We had not had the lines in the water more then 10 minutes and fish on.
 20 min later a 33 inch Cubera snapper.
 So we had to call Polar Pacer who was ahead of us just to brag that we had a fish on.
 Dang he had one as well that they were fighting.
 So fish it was for the next few nights.
 As we were arriving to Morgan’s Bluff one of the water tankers that services Nassau was leaving the harbor.
 Polar pacer had contacted him via vhf radio and as we listened in we heard that he was carrying 3 million gallons of water to Nassau.
 His turn around time was just over 24 hours there and back.
 Morgan’s Bluff supplies Nassau with a big percentage of there drinking water as it has one of the biggest natural aquifers around this area as they have been pumping this many and even more gallons for 10’s of years.
 In Morgan’s Bluff there is a inner harbor that is used by the mail boats and a ferry boat that is on weekly schedule kind of.
 It is a small well protected harbor where you could ride out anything.
 As Telisa, Polar Pacer and Mutual Fun coming into the inner harbor.

 He has a petting zoo that is used for the kids as a reward for doing well in school.
 It is truly something all has to see and experience.
 In good way to!
 He has a bar, and serves buggers and dogs as well.
 He has 8 rooms and each room is done in a different decor .
 Now remember your in the Bahamas’ mon!
-The whole place was very clean as we were both impressed as we went the Aussie couple, Kevin and Hazel and Tom and Chris The van that the 6 of us were picked up in has a set of big double speakers up on the roof for a PA system that Eugene of Pineville Motel uses to advertise.

 Also it has a large sliding roof that opens.
 Now add beer and 6 adults and what do you get.
 On the way back home we were all singing on the PA and someone named Hazel was standing up thru the sliding roof going down the road.
 One of our other side trips we took was down to Fresh Creek which is on the eastern side of Andros Island.We had thought about sailing there but instead we took the rental car and looked it over.
 Good thing as there is not a lot of area to anchor and lots of current,6kts